techishthoughts-org/gitshift/README.md

 ---

-## 🎯 **What is GitPersona?**
+## 🎯 **What is gitshift?**

-GitPersona is a **clean, focused CLI tool** for managing multiple GitHub accounts with **complete SSH isolation**.
+gitshift is a **clean, focused CLI tool** for managing multiple GitHub accounts with **complete SSH isolation**.
 No GitHub API dependencies, no complex TUI interfaces - just pure SSH-based account management that works.

 ### **The Problem We Solve**
 - 🔄 **Manual switching** between Git configurations